Yieldstreet vs. Fundrise: Which Investment Platform Delivers Higher Yields and Greater Investor Returns?

 - Fundrise fees: 1% of AUM (0.85% management fee + 0.15% advisory fee)

-Yieldstreet and Fundrise offer a mobile app for download in the Apple App Store and Google Play.
+In addition, Yieldstreet and Fundrise offer a mobile app for download in the Apple App Store and Google Play.

 Yieldstreet’s incredibly well-designed interface shows you a summary of your Yieldstreet investments and their performance.
 You can also view your total amount invested on Yieldstreet and any accrued interest that has not been paid.